Women fight abortion bans in 3 more states with legal actions

 OU Health, which runs Oklahoma Children's Hospital, issued a statement saying the care it provides "complies with state and federal laws."

-The Idaho attorney general has not yet responded to our request for comment.
+The Idaho attorney general has not yet responded to NPR's request for comment.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.